Stetchy0/ProjectPentalogy/Characters/Green.md

 Green used to be friends with [[Loki]] until one of their activities led to [[Antoinette]] punishing her by forcing her to keep her eyes open.
 Now she resents Loki for getting her in trouble, and she feels like her reputation is tainted.

-Despite being afraid of Antoinette, she harbors affection for her leader and despised that [[S|Seraphine]] is seemingly closest with the boss.
+Despite being afraid of Antoinette, she harbors affection for her leader and despises that [[S|Seraphine]] is seemingly closest with the boss.